Polanco

 Alejandro Dumas 7, Polanco

 There are a few prominent grand dames of Mexican home-style food and Carmen "Titita" Ramirez Degollado is one of them.
-She opened her first spot in 1972 in the off-the-beaten track Colonia Cuitlahuac, teaching a team of women the dishes she grew up with in Veracruz, and gaining so much acclaim that she's since opened 4 more restaurants.
-The kitchens remain all-female, the decór remains colorful and tastefully folksy, and the recipes are still the ones Titita discovered over the years.
+She opened her first spot in 1972 in the off-the-beaten track Colonia Cuitlahuac, teaching a team of women the dishes she grew up with in Veracruz, and gaining so much acclaim that she's since opened many more restaurants.
+The kitchens remain primarily female, the decór remains colorful and tastefully folksy, and the recipes are still the ones Titita discovered over the years.
 Any meal here should begin with the Veracruzan platter, which is packed with a selection of mini-tamales and fried masa gorditas.

 Quesadillas Maria Isabel